vierja/mercadolibre.github.com/_posts/news/2013-06-04-New-SDK-for-Ruby.markdown

 ![New SDK for Ruby](/images/news/ruby.jpg)

-We have lauch a new SDK for Ruby development
+We have lauched a new SDK for Ruby development

+Now you can use more easily Ruby to build Meli applications!

-Checkout the source code in the github [https://github.com/mercadolibre/ruby-sdk](https://github.com/mercadolibre/ruby-sdk)
+Check out the source code in the github [https://github.com/mercadolibre/ruby-sdk](https://github.com/mercadolibre/ruby-sdk)

-More details and documentation in [Tools](http://developers.mercadolibre.com/ruby-sdk) section
+More details and documentation in [Tools](/ruby-sdk) section